kitodo/kitodo-presentation/Documentation/Administrator/Index.rst

 Version 3.2 -> 3.3
 ==================

 Version 3.3 introduce the usage of the OCR Highlighting Plugin for Solr.
-The plugin can be found at GitHub: https://github.com/dbmdz/solr-ocrhighlighting.
+The plugin can be found at
+GitHub: https://github.com/dbmdz/solr-ocrhighlighting.
 This plugin is now mandatory if you are using the full texts feature.

+Please note: The full text is stored in Solr index in a XML format (`MiniOCR <https://dbmdz.github.io/solr-ocrhighlighting/formats/#miniocr>`_).
+This will rise the demand for storage space.
+You should therefore monitor the disc usage during reindexing.

 Steps to Upgrade
 ----------------